idvorkin/idvorkin.github.io/_posts/2018-01-14-software-leadership-roles.markdown

 **The tech lead:** The person who leads the team that actually builds it.

+**The architect:** The person who translates a ideas that a product manager wants into ideas that can be implemented.

 **The product manager:** The person who figures out what to build to satisfy customers.

-**The architect:** The person who translates a ideas that a product manager wants into ideas that can be implemented.

-**The engineering manager:** The person who keeps engineers happy.
+**The engineering manager:** The person who makes sure the organization is [getting the most out of the team](/being-a-great-manager) and fills in the gaps.

 **Lets dive deep into the differences between architect and technical lead**